kranthikumar-2k25/my-cyber-journey/MASTER_CONCEPTS.md

 - Day 36: Decoding pipeline: `xxd -r -p` (hex→text) → `rev` (reverse) → `base64 -d` (decode)
 - Day 36: Piping decode chains in Bash (`echo "HEX" | xxd -r -p | rev | base64 -d`)

+### Command Injection & Regex Bypasses
+- Day 38: Command Injection (Natas 9: Using the semicolon `;` as a "Stop Sign" to end the developer's `grep` command and chain your own `cat` command)
+- Day 38: The Comment Mute Button (Using `#` at the end of a payload to comment out leftover garbage text the PHP script blindly appends)
+- Day 38: Regex Bypass / Abusing Tools (Natas 10: When `;` and `|` are blocked, tricking `grep` into reading the password file by passing a blank search `""` followed by the target file path)
+- Day 38: Natas 0-10 Speedrun (Building muscle memory by repeating early levels daily without hints)

 ### curl Flags for Web Hacking
 - Day 34: curl -u user:pass (Basic Authentication)
 - Day 34: curl -e "URL" (Forge the Referer header)